YasHabib/MarketPlace_For_You/README.md

 # MarketPlace_For_You<br><br>

 To start the project, clone the project into your drive.
-Start Docker Compose. <br>
+Set Docker Compose as your startup project. <br>
+Start debugging<br>
 To open swagger ui, launch http://localhost:35010/swagger/index.html into your web browser. **Swagger UI is not set to automatically upon upon debugging**.
 Make sure docker is installed and marketplaceforyou.api and marketplaceforyou.db is running.<br>

 **important**<br>